tayloredwebsites/healthy-meals/README.md

 - Custom 404, 500, and 403 error pages
 - Internationalization (i18n) of strings in code
 - Soft Delete functionality of database records
+- has record history / versioning through django-auditlog (https://github.com/jazzband/django-auditlog), providing:
+  - provides the ability to see all of the changes to fields (except fields excluded when auditlog is registered in the model)
 - Base HTML Template
+  - bootstrap 5
   - sub-template blocks for pages and partial pages
   - SCSS translation to CSS using Dart SASS
     - [libsass is deprecated, dart sass is recommended](https://sass-lang.com/blog/libsass-is-deprecated/)